 - Did a vacuum line fall off ?

 Do not look for a complicated solution, when it may only be a simple problem.

 Check Diagnostic Trouble Codes

-These codes help narrow things down and indicate where to start your diagnostic process.
-Once you’ve retrieved the code; follow the manufacturer’s given diagnostic procedures.
+These codes help narrow things down and indicate, where to start your diagnostic process.
+So, once you’ve retrieved the code, follow the manufacturer’s given diagnostic procedures.

 A Faulty Sensor or Electrical Component

-A good first step to finding out what might be to blame is to; pop the hood and check all the electrical connectors.
-Consequently, The problem might be as simple as a sensor that has become unplugged.
-Finally, If that’s not the case you may have a sensor that needs replacing.
+So, a good first step to finding out what might be to blame is; pop the hood and check all the electrical connectors.
+Consequently, the problem might be as simple as a; sensor that has become unplugged.
+But, if that’s not the case you may have a sensor that needs replacing.
 And, there are many that can cause, engine stalling issues.

 Any Of The Following; Could Cause Or Contribute To This Kind Of Engine Stalling Issue: